MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-author-definitions.md

 If the first value is less than the second value, then more than one second has passed since the order was first placed.

-Also note that to format dates, we can use string formatters.
-To get the RFC1123, we use [`utcnow('r')`](https://msdn.microsoft.com/library/azure/mt643789.aspx#utcnow).
+To format dates, we can use string formatters.
+For example, to get the RFC1123, we use [`utcnow('r')`](https://msdn.microsoft.com/library/azure/mt643789.aspx#utcnow).
 To learn about date formatting, see [Workflow Definition Language](https://msdn.microsoft.com/library/azure/mt643789.aspx#utcnow).

 ## Deployment parameters for different environments